control-toolbox/CTBenchmarks.jl/README.md

 - ***"The Quadrotor Point to Point Problem:"*** (`quadrotorP2P_XX`): This problem consists of a quadrotor system.
 The goal is to find the trajectory that minimize the time taken for the quadrotor to travel between two points.
 - ***"The Quadrotor one Obstacle Problem:"*** (`quadrotor1Obs_XX`): This problem consists of a quadrotor system.
 The goal is to find the trajectory that minimize the time taken for the quadrotor to travel between two points while avoiding an obstacle.

-=> The table below summarizes the comparison between the two solvers for each problem:
+=> The table below summarizes the status of the each problem with JuMP and OptimalControl:

 | Problem | With JuMP | With OptimalControl | Comparaison Remarks |
 | --- | --- | --- | --- |